inpsyde/composer-asset-compiler/README.md

 }
 ```

-Must be noted that when `"stop-on-failure"` is `false` the compiler will continue processing packages, but at the end of the process it will anyway exist with a non-zero code if something went wrong.
+Must be noted that when `"stop-on-failure"` is `false` the compiler will continue processing packages, but at the end of the process it will anyway exist with a non-zero exit code if something went wrong.